 But these restrictions could not dither Greta from her ambition.
 Like the other activists, Thunberg’s switched to online platforms to keep up the pressure on the world’s leaders to deal with the climate crisis.

 Not only climate change, but the Swedish activist has also actively been advocating children’s rights since the beginning of last year.
 Greta also filed a complaint and peers against the world’s leaders at the UN to allege their climate crisis policies.
 She said that they are responsible for putting the lives of children at risk by neglecting the long-awaited issues of climate change.

 “You are failing us,” she said in her speech at UN Climate Action Summit before announcing the complaint.

-The complaint charged that five countries, including Brazil, Germany, Turkey, France, and Argentina, are not on track to meet their climate goals.
-Thunberg and her fellow activists demanded these countries to immediately meet the climate objectives that they set under the 2015 Paris Climate Agreement.
+The complaint charged that five countries, including Brazil, Germany, Turkey, France, and Argentina, are not meeting their climate goals.
+Thunberg and her fellow activists demanded these countries immediately meet the climate objectives under the 2015 Paris Climate Agreement.

 Thunberg also donated her $100,000 prize that she won from a Danish Foundation to UNICEF to support lockdown affected children.
 The donation will also help UNICEF launch emergency programs to provide masks, gloves, hygiene kits, and protective equipment, crucial for fighting Coronavirus.